China is now the world’s fastest growing wine market and domestic productions profits from the climate change

 The terroir of Shandong avoids the harsh continental extremes of the centre of China and instead has a maritime climate, with cooler summers and warmer winters.
 Shandong is affected by the East Asian Monsoon, a weather system that brings cool, moist air from the Pacific Ocean to the shores of the province, causing summer rain.
 Fungal vine diseases caused by high rainfall are an important consideration for vignerons in the late summer and early autumn.
 Most of Shandong is relatively flat, coastal terrain, although the middle of the province is marked by some hillier country; the highest peak reaches 1500 m above sea level.
 Many of the vineyards spread throughout the province sit on south-facing slopes where better drainage helps to lessen the impact of summer rain, ensuring the vines do not get ‘wet feet’ and become waterlogged.

 The most famous foreign investor in this region is Lafite.
 Domaines Barons de Rothschild (Lafite) teamed with local partner CITIC to start a winery in Shandong on the east coast (CITIC left the partnership in 2018).
 The project progressed until it now has 360 terraces totaling 30 hectares of vines – 25 in full production – on the granite-based soils of Qiu Shan Valley.
 Lafite has released the name of its decade-old Chinese project: Long Dai.
 The first wines are slated to go on sale September 2019 and be delivered in late November, with Pernod Ricard as exclusive distributor.
-Exports are to follow in 2020.
+Lafite released its second made-in-China wine, marketed as Huyue, in August 2020.